8e7an/dotvim/NOTES.md

 `d\`{bookmark letter}` - Delete (copy to the clipboard) everything from the marked position {bookmark letter} to the cursor position

+Substitution across different ranges:

+`:for range in split('6,10 14,18')| exe range 's/<search_string>/<replace_string>/g' | endfor`

+Substitution in marked ranges:

+`:s'a,'b/before/after/gci`

+The above will search from marked range starting point a going to marked point b and confirm global replacement of ‘before’ with ‘after’.
 More on marks in Vim:

 [Bookmark frequent locations - VimTricks](https://vimtricks.com/p/bookmark-frequent-locations/)